-5 Things General Contractors Need to Know about Moisture in Concrete
+5 Things You Need to Know About Moisture in Concrete

 As a general contractor, you’re expected to know every aspect of the construction project.
 Of course, you need to trust the trade specialists on the team, but having key information can be crucial to your role in overseeing the schedule and budget of the project as a whole.

 Nowhere is this more important than in the area of moisture testing in concrete.
 Concrete provides the foundation for key systems in most modern building projects, so understanding the need for accurate moisture testing can provide the basis for better schedule management, and prevent future problems down the road.

 It may be stating the obvious to say that moisture is part of concrete, but considering the billions of dollars in damage that moisture intrusion or moisture-related problems cause each year in the building and construction industry, it’s worth saying again: concrete has moisture.

 For concrete, water is a key ingredient in the hydration process that sets and cures the cement portion of any concrete blend.
 Even with the rapidly changing innovations in admixtures and concrete science, water still is part of every batch mix.

 Why is that so important?
 Because if that initial water isn’t given time to leave the slab, it will cause damage that ranges from roof system to floor adhesive failures to environmental health hazards through mold and mildew growth.
 Moisture cannot be ignored in any construction project.

 Moisture Moves in Concrete